 Do I need a boating license to rent a boat in Texas?

 Yes, if you were born on or after September 1, 1993, you need a boating safety certificate to rent and operate a boat in Texas.
-Learn more below or start your TPWD-Approved course here
+There is no exemption to this requirement for renters.
+To get the Texas boating license, you can take a TPWD-Approved Boater Education Course like Recademics.

 Key Takeaways: